wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 The goal of instrumentation is to instrument enough methods to produce traces that can help you troubleshoot errors or pinpoint bottlenecks.
 You usually do this in successive passes.

-* “Go wide”: Produce end-to-end traces across all microservices.
+1. **Go wide:** Produce end-to-end traces across all microservices.
-  - Focus on the entry/exit points of your microservices.
+  * Focus on the entry/exit points of your microservices.
 Instrument each inbound and outbound request to report spans.

-* “Go deep”: Produce traces that contain a deep hierarchy of spans.
+2. **Go deep:** Produce traces that contain a deep hierarchy of spans.
-  - Identify the classes and methods that implement significant operations within each microservice, and instrument those methods.
+  * Identify the classes and methods that implement significant operations within each microservice, and instrument those methods.

 ### When Using Wavefront Observability SDKs